HL7/davinci-crd/input/pagecontent/usecases.md

 Based on the information provided and/or retrieved, the payer system returns guidance to the provider.
 The guidance can be in several forms:
 * A simple message indicating that service is covered without additional requirements
 * A message describing what coverage requirements exist
-* A link to external documentation describing coverage requirements to help inform/educate providers (not as a substitute for electronic prior authorization)
+* A link to external documentation that supports provided assertions that coverage does or doesn't exist, or whether prior authorization is needed.
-* Links to specific forms or templates that need to be completed
+* Links to specific forms or templates that need to be completed and/or instructions to launch DTR to gather additional information.
-* A link to open a SMART application that allows the provider to provide needed information or additional detail to help guide coverage requirements discovery
+* An indication that prior authorization is necessary and has been approved, including information such as the prior authorization number and assumed billing codes.
 * Links with recommendations to substitute the planned action with a different action and/or to add additional actions (e.g., proposals to replace a requested drug with a required first-line treatment or another drug covered by the patient's plan, to add a concurrent medication, additional diagnostic tests, etc.)

 Payer requirements might include the need for prior authorization, forms that must be completed, medical documentation that must exist or be provided, recommendations on alternative therapies, etc.